stephsuber/renci-website/src/content/news/features/2011/01/04_to-close-or-not-to-close/index.md

 A school snow day often leaves kids jumping for joy and their parents scrambling to readjust their work schedules.

 But what about the people who make the decision to cancel classes?
 They are usually school transportation officials, who analyze changing weather conditions and gather information on road conditions, and school district administrators, who make the final decision.
-Most of the time, they have no training in meteorology or emergency management, yet the safety of thousands rests in their hands during winter weather emergencies. <!--more-->
+Most of the time, they have no training in meteorology or emergency management, yet the safety of thousands rests in their hands during winter weather emergencies.

 Through a project called Weather for Emergency Management, or WxEM, RENCI and its partners are working to understand the dynamics of school closing decisions and are testing new technologies—including easy-to-understand visual presentations of weather data and real-time collaboration tools—so that school officials will be able to make closing decisions using the best, most relevant and up-to-date information.

-“If you want to turn information into knowledge and then into action, you need more than just raw data,” said Ken Galluppi, RENCI’s director of disaster and environmental programs.
-“The information needs to be presented in the context of what’s important.
-If I’m the transportation director at a school, I need to know more than the weather forecast.
+"If you want to turn information into knowledge and then into action, you need more than just raw data," said Ken Galluppi, RENCI's director of disaster and environmental programs.
+"The information needs to be presented in the context of what's important.
+If I'm the transportation director at a school, I need to know more than the weather forecast.
 If the forecast calls for snow or ice, I need to know how it will affect road conditions and for how long.
-And I need to be able to get to that information quickly in a format that is easy to understand.”
+And I need to be able to get to that information quickly in a format that is easy to understand."

 <strong class="renci_head">WxEM: decision support for emergencies</strong>